Unity-Technologies/ml-agents/docs/Background-Machine-Learning.md

 water hose and whether the hose is on or off).

 The last remaining piece of the reinforcement learning task is the **reward signal**.
+The robot is usually trained to learn a policy that maximizes its overall rewards.
 When training a robot to be a mean firefighting machine, we provide it with rewards (positive and negative) indicating how well it is doing on completing the task.
 Note that the robot does not _know_ how to put out fires before it is trained.
 It learns the objective because it receives a large